Sen2k9/Sen2k9.github.io/about.md

  - Full-stack Web Developer with 2+ years of non-internship industry experience.
  - Proficient in Python and Linux environments.
  - Passionate about Software Engineering and Data Science.
- - Developing skills in cloud-based platforms such as AWS.
+ - Developing skills in Electronic Design Automation (EDA) Tools.

 `Top Skills` :
  - Backend Development.